Skip to Main Content

 • You lived together as a couple for three years or longer; or

-• You were in a relationship for any length of time and you share a child from the relationship.
+• You were in a relationship of “some permancence”, and you share a child from the relationship.

 • Your responsibilities during the marriage or relationship limited you from establishing yourself professionally or having a career because you were assisting your partner as they built their career or you were caring for children;

-• You are in need to financial support as a result of the separation or divorce, and your partner has the financial ability to pay support; or
+• You require financial support as a result of the separation or divorce, and your partner has the financial ability to pay support; or

 • You have a legal agreement with your partner that indicates you will receive support in the event of a separation or divorce.